-Ube Chiffon Cake is a soft, moist and fluffy cake that is frosted with whipped cream cheese icing and topped with some shredded coconut.
-It is a perfect cake to serve to a small party or potluck because of its generous size.
+Ube Chiffon Cake is a soft, moist, and fluffy cake that is frosted with whipped cream icing and topped with some shredded coconut.
+It is a perfect cake to serve at a party or potluck because of its generous size.

 Ube is probably the most delicious purple thing that Filipinos know about.
 If one is to ask what delicacies best represent our country, ube will be one in the list for sure.

 I have grown to see ube in all parties, occasions and gatherings back home.
 I have seen ube incorporated in many kinds of desserts like in ice creams, in pastries like in this ensaymada and of course, in cakes.

 This Ube Chiffon Cake is baked in a tube pan, and it rises beautifully into a soft and moist chiffon.
 I just love how tube pan cakes come out beautifully without extra decorating effort.
 This cake is simply frosted with a simple icing: Whipped cream and cream cheese.

 The light frosting complements the cake really well.
 Not too sweet with a slight tang, every slice of this chiffon cake is a delight.

 Preheat oven to 350 F. Prepare a 10 inch tube pan ( do not grease).
 In a medium bowl, whisk together flour, baking powder and salt.

 In the bowl of a stand mixer, add the egg whites and use the whisk attachment to beat it until it is frothy.
 Add the cream of tartar and beat the egg whites until firm peaks form.

 Meanwhile, in a large mixing bowl, beat the egg yolks with a whisk until it is pale in color.
 Add the sugar and mix until it is incorporated.

 Add the water, oil, and ube flavoring.
 Stir well until the color is distributed evenly.